A child whose entitlement to child's benefits ended with the month preceding the month

 earnings record upon filing a new application without re-establishing dependency if

-has not married since he or she last became entitled to benefits, unless the marriage
+have not married since they last became entitled to benefits, unless the marriage

 was void or annulled.
 For more information on void marriages and annulment, see GN 00305.125 through GN 00305.135.